ratioSolver/AerialS/README.md

 ## Starting the execution

-Once a consistent solution has been found, the reasoner puts itself into an idle state, waiting for the invocation from the reactive tier of a service, called `start_execution`, that triggers the execution of the generated plan.
-The service, whose type is called `Executor`, has the following structure:
+Once a consistent solution has been found, the reasoner puts itself into an idle state, waiting for the invocation from the reactive tier of a service, called `execution_service`, that changes the execution state of the generated plan.
+The service, whose type is called `ExecutionService`, has the following structure:

 ```
 uint64 reasoner_id